 - 1. In the Schema Browser window, select ErewhonInvestmentsViewSchema. - 2.
-Click the Run Application toolbar button (this is the green arrow). - 3.
+Click the Run Application toolbar button (this is the one with the arrow icon). - 3.
 Select Administration in the Application Name combo box.
 Click OK to start this application. - 4.
 Select a name from the User Name combo box.
 The Company Administrator is Erewhon Investments Inc. - 5.
 Click OK to run the application.